2amigos/yii2-app-template/README.md

 composer start-test-server
 ```

-Then tests can be executeb by running:
+Then tests can be execute by running:

 ```
 composer exec codecept run